 It is imperative that we prove him wrong.
 But doing so is going to require a major cultural transformation to make performance management a core competency of all addiction treatment programs.
 Not only does your executive team need the ability to generate the right data, but your organization must actually use that data to hit the required performance standards.

 We’re here to help.
 Vista’s Progress Monitoring research gives you the data you need to optimize treatment for your patients.
-Our online surveys screen patients for depression, anxiety, trauma, eating disorders, suicidal thoughts and self-harming behavior, and track the severity of their symptoms throughout the time they’re in treatment.
-We also monitor other indicators of pending relapse such as cravings and satisfaction with treatment.
+INSIGHT Addiction and INSIGHT Behavioral screen patients for depression, anxiety, trauma, eating disorders, suicidal thoughts and self-harming behavior, and track the severity of their symptoms throughout the time they’re in treatment.
+INSIGHT also monitors other indicators of pending relapse such as cravings and satisfaction with treatment.
 We summarize this patient-provided data in easy-to-read graphs so your clinicians can use it to inform clinical care, and we do so very inexpensively.
-In addition, we periodically give you hard data about the presence of the various co-occurring disorders among your patient population and the average improvement your patients experience in the severity of their symptoms during their time in treatment.
+In addition, we periodically aggregate your data in comprehensive reports so you can track how your patients have been improving during treatment.

 As helpful as this data is, you’ll also need post-treatment outcomes data to take full advantage of the coming pay-for-performance opportunities.
-Vista’s Outcomes Research follows up with your previous patients one month, six months and twelve months after they leave treatment to learn whether they’ve been able to abstain from drugs and alcohol since treatment and to learn the current severity of any co-occurring disorders they are struggling with.
-We also ask various quality of life questions, arming you with critical data such as whether they’ve been hospitalized, arrested, jailed, or enrolled in another treatment program after leaving your program, and how treatment has impacted their housing, employment, physical health, emotional health and the quality of their relationships.
+Vista’s RECOVERY 20/20 outcomes research follows up with your previous patients one month, six months and twelve months after they leave treatment to learn whether they’ve been able to abstain from drugs and alcohol since treatment and to learn the current severity of any co-occurring disorders they are struggling with.
+We also ask various quality of life questions, arming you with critical data such as whether they’ve been hospitalized, arrested, jailed, or enrolled in another treatment program since leaving your program, and how treatment has impacted their housing, employment, physical health, emotional health and the quality of their relationships.

 If you want to be in a position to take advantage of pay-for-performance opportunities in the future, you need to start generating the necessary data now.
 Remember, it may well take two full years to generate 12-month follow-up data on enough patients to allow you to comfortably commit to achieving specific outcomes in the future.

-If you’re interested in learning about how Vista’s programs can help you thrive in the coming value-based world, please call 410-757-2811 or let us a know a good time to reach you.
+If you’re interested in learning about how Vista’s programs can help you thrive in the coming value-based world, please join us for our next webinar "Using Patient-Reported Data to Improve Treatment Results & Your Bottom Line" .